jboss-xpaas/docker-containers/xpaas-base-docker/README.md

 These commands will start a new XPaas Base container with SSH daemon enabed.

+**Environment variables**

+These are the environment variables supported when running the JBoss Wildfly/EAP container:

+- <code>ROOT_PASSWORD</code> - The root password for <code>root</code> system user.
+Useful to connect via SSH

 **Notes**
 * If no container name argument is set, it defaults to <code>xpaas-base</code>
 * If no root password argument is set, it defaults to <code>xpaas</code>